-KeyLines makes it possible for us to visualize and explore thousands of attack records in a single chart.
-By configuring the data model to show different aspects of the Veris schema we can find new trends – a process made faster and more interactive with the help of layouts, filters, social network analysis and the KeyLines time bar.
+With our toolkit technology, you can visualize and explore thousands of attack records in a single chart.
+By configuring the data model to show different aspects of the Veris schema we can find new trends – a process made faster and more interactive with the help of automatic layouts, clever filters, social network analysis and the time bar.

 Want to explore the data for yourself?
-You can find the demo application in the KeyLines SDK (Demos > Data Breaches).
-Use the form below to request an account!
+You can find this demo and over 80 others on our KeyLines SDK.
+Ready to start an evaluation?

 We first published this popular post some time ago.
 This version features brand new example visualizations to keep it useful and relevant.